MaloneyB52/Lovett_Class_WUSTL_Group_Project/README.md

       4) Crime statistics are easily understood and lend themselves to graphical display and geographical analysis thereby allowing our team to showcase various aspects of the course and the material learned

-Description of their source data: TBD
+Description of their source data: https://crime-data-explorer.fr.cloud.gov/pages/downloads

 Questions they hope to answer with the data: